Writer-Sonic/Help-Me-See/README.md

-# Help Me See
+# Help My Eyes

-## Privacy Policy for Help Me See
+## Privacy Policy for Help My Eyes App
 Effective Date: 2 July 2024

 ### Introduction
-Welcome to Help Me See ("we", "our", "us").
+Welcome to Help My Eyes ("we", "our", "us").
 We are committed to protecting your privacy and ensuring that your personal information is secure.
 This Privacy Policy outlines our practices regarding the collection, use, and safeguarding of your information when you use our mobile application ("App").

 ### Data Collection
 We do not display any advertisements in our App.
 The primary purpose of data collection is to enhance the functionality of the App and provide you with a personalized experience.
 We collect the following types of data: